|Causes Diagnosis Home care Treatment|

 Anorexia is the loss of appetite for food.
 It is not a disease, rather it is a symptom of a disease or underlying problem.
 It may begin as a decrease in appetite at first, moving onto a complete refusal to eat.

-If your cat has not eaten for more than 12 hours, he should be seen by a veterinarian.
+If your cat has not eaten for more than 12 hours, seek veterinary advice.
 Cats can quickly develop hepatic lipidosis which is life-threatening.
 Hepatic lipidosis is caused when a cat becomes anorexic and the body begins to use fat stores as fuel.
 These fat stores are sent to the liver, to be broken down to supply nutrients.
 Unfortunately, the liver sometimes becomes overwhelmed and is unable to process this fat as quickly as necessary, leading to a build-up of fat in the liver, which interferes with normal liver function.